percona/pmm/doc/source/security.rst

    :end-before: #+end-block

 |pmm-client| uses the same credentials to communicate with |pmm-server|.
 If you
-set the user name and password as described, specify them when :ref:`connect-client`:
+set the user name and password as described, specify them when :ref:`connecting a PMM Client to a PMM Server <deploy-pmm.client_server.connecting>`:

 .. include:: .res/code/sh.org
    :start-after: +pmm-admin.config.server.server-user.server-password+